hariszaf/microbetag/docs/input.md

 For input file examples, please have a look [here](https://github.com/hariszaf/microbetag/tree/develop/tests).

+{: .warning } Do not use numeric characters only for labeling your samples and/or the sequences mentioned in your abundance table.
+For example, `324` as a sample id will lead microbetag to fail.

 ### Case 1: all you have is your abundance table and your taxonomies

 For up to a few thousands of sequences entries, microbetag can be a one-stop-shop application performing both taxonomy annotation, network generation and annotation.